LaRamenNoodles/pycord/README.md

 # Implementation progress
 > [!IMPORTANT]
 > Currently `PyCord` only connects and receives events from Discord server.
+>
+> Handling of disconnect is implemented. `PyCord` will automatically resume connection.
+>
 > More features will be added in future.